adamwight/wiki_elixir/README.md

 See the module documentation for detailed usage and more examples.

+### Error handling

+Methods are all assertive, and will throw a `RuntimeError` whenever a network or API error is detected.

+### Defaults

+Some parameters are set by default, but can be overridden by including in the query.

-The `:format` parameter defaults to `:json` and can be omitted unless you mean to override the returned format.
+* The `:format` parameter defaults to `:json`.
+* `:formatversion` defaults to `2`.

 ## Development